xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 Check the [version mappings between the chart and GitLab](../index.md#gitlab-version-mappings) and specify a compatible version of the `gitlab/gitlab` chart in your `helm` command.

-## UPGRADE FAILED: "cannot patch ..." after `helm 2to3 convert`

-This is a known issue.
-After migrating a Helm 2 release to Helm 3, the subsequent upgrades may fail.
-You can find the full explanation and workaround in [Migrating from Helm v2 to Helm v3](../installation/migration/helm.md#known-issues).

 ## Restoration failure: `ERROR:  cannot drop view pg_stat_statements because extension pg_stat_statements requires it`

 You may face this error when restoring a backup on your Helm chart instance.
 Use the following steps as a workaround: